genov8/goprototype/README.md

 - `RemoveWhitespace` – Removes all whitespace.
 - `Replace` – Replaces all occurrences of a substring with another
 - `Repeat` – Repeats a string a specified number of times.
+- `ReverseWords` – Reverses the order of words in a string.

 ### Common
 Utility methods applicable to multiple types: